 Here's how fees impact gains on a $10,000 initial investment with a $300 monthly contribution for thirty years (assumes a return of 5.48%).

 Source: Wealthsimple.
 For illustration purposes only.
 Actual rates of return may vary.
 Illustrative returns do not account for taxes and other expenses.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Ready to put all your new knowledge to use and start investing for real?
 Sign up to Wealthsimple Trade to buy and sell thousands of stocks and index funds on major Canadian and U.S. exchanges.
 Millions of Wealthsimple clients trust us with over $8.4 billion—start investing now.